Knowledge, Justification, and Adequate Reasons: A Simple Logic of Reason-Based Belief

 \subsection{Quantification Over Reasons}

-We have observed that the theory $\RBB$ does not require that every belief arise from a reason: it is consistent with $\RBB$ for the agent to believe $\varphi$ and yet have no reason $r$ supporting $\varphi$ that she believes to be adequate.
+We have observed that the theory $\RBB$ does not require that every belief arise from a reason: it is consistent with $\RBB$ for the agent to believe $\varphi$ and yet have no accepted reason $r$ she believes supports $\varphi$.
 If we were to introduce quantifiers over reasons into our language, then we could express this situation by saying that the following formula is consistent:

-Another example: we might like to say that $r$ is the unique reason supporting $\varphi$ that the agent believes to be adequate:
+Another example: we might like to say that $r$ is the unique accepted reason the agent believes supports $\varphi$:

 To allow such expressions as formulas, we extend our set of formulas $F$ to the larger set $F^\forall$ consisting of all formulas $\varphi$ that may be formed by the following grammar:

 We adopt usual Boolean connective abbreviations along with the following: